Month: June 2015

 We somehow lucked out and actually found a shady spot with enough room for all five of us to sit and have lunch!
 The weather was fantastic!!
 After lunch we headed toward Nevada City.

 I spotted these orange flowers while we were on the train.
 I love them!
-They’re so bright!!
-Does anyone know what kind they are?
+They’re so bright and vibrant!!
+Maybe one day when we have a yard I can plant some poppies in it!

 Some are less restored than others, but give the museum a feeling of authenticity.